wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

     # apt-get install kibana=7.3.2

-2. Copy from the Elasticsearch node, the file `/usr/share/elasticsearch/certs.zip` into the Wazuh server.
+2. Configure certificates.
+Copy from the Elasticsearch node, the file `/usr/share/elasticsearch/certs.zip` into the Wazuh server.
 You could use `scp` or others.
 Let's suppose that the file was copied into ``/usr/share/kibana/``

   2.1.
 Extract the certificates file: